 NIGHT AIR SHOW - 10:00 - 10:30 PM

 Our Night Pyro Air Show will come after the Balloon Illume (the Balloon Illume will separate the Twilight & Night Pyro Air Shows).
 The Night Air Show will feature:

 Any vehicle powered by a jet engine is amazing....but seeing one at night is a truly different experience.
-You are sure to feel the heat as SPITFIRE spits out flames as it rolls by.
-After some fun on the runways and tarmacs, Paul Stender will throttle up the engine and do a power run down the runway with FOUR after burning engines illuminating the event grounds and airport.
-Speeding at over 300 miles per hour (potentially approaching 400) with flames and the power of FOUR JET ENGINES (WORLD'S FIRST), this is a demonstration you won't want to miss.
+You are sure to feel the heat as the School Time Jet Schoolbus spits out flames as it rolls by.
+After some fun on the runways and tarmacs, Paul Stender will throttle up the engine and do a power run down the runway with afterburning engines illuminating the event grounds and airport.
+Speeding at over 300 miles per hour.
+This is a demonstration you won't want to miss.

 - Bob Carlton"Light!
 Smoke!
 Pyro!
 Fire & Lights"